tarampampam/tarampampam/cv/content/experience/individual.md

 weight: 20
 ---

-- Founded a project for the production of unique sports uniforms (PBPrint), fully automated the process “from order to the ready product”
+- Founded a project called PBPrint, which specializes in the production of unique sports uniforms.
+Implemented a fully automated process, managing the workflow from order placement to the delivery of the finished product
-- Developed workflow automation software
+- Developed software for workflow automation
-- Maintenaned 1C accounting servers, and workstations, and connect remote offices into a single network (using VPN)
+- Maintained 1C accounting servers and workstations, as well as establishing connectivity for remote offices through a VPN to create a unified network